Review by Ian Keogh

 Callistus the lawyer is a great new addition to the cast, absolutely straight, so forever advising caution, upholding the letter of the law rather than the spirit and a frustration to all he advises.
 It very much comes across as if one of the writers had cause to consult a lawyer before starting work on Back in Style, and took their inspiration from that meeting.
 As ever, a Dungeon volume may be pocket sized, but compensates by presenting a combined two French albums translated into English.
 Determined by events of the first story, the second is more of a road trip.
 Herbert, Isis, the Keeper and Marvin are on their way to Craftiwich, from which Herbert was exiled, accompanied by Callistus.
 Sfar and Trodheim introduce the complete complement of ridiculous characters, starting with the Duke of Craftiwich and his uncontrollable giant mechanical arm, then wrap them in a plot concerning succession to the city’s throne.
 It’s as unpredictable as ever, with plenty of jokes, and Boulet just as good the second time around.
 The only downside is that it ends with everything far from resolved, and there is no conclusion.

-That’s due to Back in Style being the final volume of Dungeon Zenith, but the concept of the series sprawled like the Dungeon itself, so Sfar and Trondheim also wrote the Early Years (three volumes in English) and Twilight (four volumes) series, while other creators were let loose on Monstres and Parade, each of which ran to six volumes, and in which Herbert, Marvin and others can be seen again.
+That’s due to Back in Style being the final volume of Dungeon Zenith, but the concept of the series sprawled like the Dungeon itself, so Sfar and Trondheim also wrote the Early Years (two volumes in English) and Twilight (four volumes) series, while other creators were let loose on and Parade (three volumes).
+Monstres (six volumes) was a series of continuity implants by Sfar and Trondheim across the different series, in which Herbert, Marvin and others can be seen again.